 Breton striped tees are oh-so-French.
 I will never tire of striped tees as a base layer.
 I wear them solo or under blazers and tweed jackets.
 You can’t go wrong with a striped tee topped with a blazer and paired with a classic loafer.

 If you want to get instant Parisian cool girl vibes, top your outfit with a leather jacket.
 I still wear my Vince leather jacket I bought back in 2014 so much.
 If you’re looking for a good investment of real leather, I suggest this Madewell leather jacket or this Sezane leather jacket.

 By now you know my go-to, feel-like-a-million-bucks jeans are the AGolde Nico High Rise jeans.
 They are the most flattering fit on and so easy to style.
-I just bought the sister style and am equally as obsessed.
-They are a bit skinnier in the ankle and don’t have a button up fly and I know I’m going to wear them loads.
-Size 27 in both pairs.
+I wear them in a size 27.
 See more of my favorite, go-to jeans here.
-And these are my favorite jeans under $100.

 I love the more casual vibes of my beloved Levi’s Straight Jeans styled in the above photos.
 French girls don’t really do distressed jeans but rather straight or kick flare or raw hems to add some edge to an outfit otherwise made up of classic pieces.
-Finally, a pair of black cropped jeans are a must.
-These and these are my favorite pairs.
-Size 28 in both.
+Finally, a pair of dark wash jeans are a must.

 A timeless button down.